 Dinsmore eventually flows into Nubanusit river, after another Beaver dam.

 The water is crystal clear.
 Tempting, but would not recommend drinking it.
 Beaver water not always good for one’s digestion.

 As we neared the Nubanusit we saw two mallard couples.
+Guess they didn’t know the brook used to be called Goose Brook.
 There are otters here but hikers we met confessed they had sent them into hiding.

 Just some interesting shots along the river.
 Sept 2021 and spring 2021